MugsyOS/Design/README.md

   * STLs provided for both top and bottom panels.
   * DXF files provided for those with access to a laser or CNC.
 We use 3mm cast acrylic which works out great.
 Other material can be used but must be 3mm.
 * **Idler Mount (1 File):** Print two.
-* **PCB:**
-  * Board and schematic files are available for Eagle and Fusion360.
-  * The plan is to move to KiCAD for all PCB development but there is no ETA on that yet.
 - - -
 ### Additional Parts:
 * **Stepper Motor**